lancerkind/100Doors/files/readme.txt

 Table of factors from 1 to 100
 Let’s find factors of all numbers from 1 to 100 and check whether they are prime or not.
 Then count factors and look for Odd number of factors....
 10.

+What we learned Sep13th:
+- David says write unit tests because 3 experienced engineers don't write code that computes boundries on the 1st try, the 2nd try, and ....... and finally.
+- Just because you got your initial condition correct doesn't mean you have the boundary right.
+- Ankur: boundary conditions take a lot of time.
+Finally came up with a mathematical formula that works.
+- Lance:
+ - how to step through a for loop using other stepping functions.
+ - functionas can be in the boundary test.
+ - WriteLine
+ - Writing a simple test is very important, otherwise you'll need to debug the test code.